 A Louisiana term is used to describe something as being both good and bad simultaneously.

-It can be used to refer to a person’s behavior or attitude or any situation in which there are mixed emotions.
+It can refer to a person’s behavior or attitude or any situation in which there are mixed emotions.

 The term is derived from Louisiana French word meaning ‘charm‘.